al3rez/molokai-italic/README.md

 # molokai-italic

-Molokai-italic is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.
+> Molokai is a Vim port of the monokai theme for TextMate originally created by
+> Wimer Hazenberg.
+>

-256-Color terminals are also supported, though there are some differences with the Gui version.
-Only the dark gray background style is supported on terminal vim at this time.
+> 256-Color terminals are also supported, though there are some differences with
+> the Gui version.
+Only the dark gray background style is supported on terminal
+> vim at this time.

 This is a fork of [fatih/molokai](https://github.com/fatih/molokai) with the following changes: